mpcox/IMgc/README.md

 ATT --T TGT ATT --T
 ```

 *IMgc* treats adjacent indels as a single unit.
-For infinite sites violations, *IMgc* currently changes all but the two highest frequency character states at a site violating the infinite sites model to *N*.
+For infinite sites violations, *IMgc* changes all but the two highest frequency character states at a site violating the infinite sites model to *N*.
 For instance, because the three adjacent positions containing indels are infinite site violations, the example above becomes:

 ```
 ATT -T NNN ATT -T